 - Turning the screw counterclockwise will bring the sheaves together, tightening the belt.

-- Turning the screw clockwise will bring the sheaves further apart, loosening up the belt.
+- Turning the screw clockwise will cause the sheaves to move further apart, thus loosening the belt.

 - After adjusting, grab the belt and roll it through the primary and the secondary.
 This will ensure that the belt falls in place between each adjustment.